Type: Regular full-time

-Temporary full-time position at 35 per week starting as soon as possible through to March 31, 2021
+Regular full-time position at 35 hours per week starting on August 9, 2021

 Skills and Abilities:

-- Ability to think creatively and show resourcefulness.
+- Ability to think critically, analyze situations and issues.

 - Ability to obtain and maintain a clear BC Criminal Record Check.